BeepBoop4Days/1U_12hp_Eurorack_Case/README.md

 ## BOM
 - USB-C Panel mount https://a.co/d/j9zBBSZ
   - JST PH 2A Connector (for USB-C connector, optional)
-- Power Supply DD1718PA, or similar like https://a.co/d/fDGZoHY
+- Power Supply DD1718PA, or similar https://a.co/d/fDGZoHY
   - Power Supply connector, I used 5 pin Dupont, but you could also use a 10 pos IDC
 - Extra 100 uF Electrolytic Capacitors for the power rails (why not?)
 - for **wIO** variant,